jonathas/jonathas.github.io/about/index.md

   creditlink: #http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-Hi, I'm Jonathas Ribeiro (a.k.a.
-Jon).
-I was born in Rio de Janeiro, but I'm currently living in Prague, Czech Republic.
+Hey there!
+I'm Jonathas Ribeiro (but you can call me Jon).
+I was born in Rio de Janeiro but have been living in the Czech Republic since 2015.

-I started working as a Software Developer in 2008, and since then have always been improving my knowledge while achieving my goals and the goals of the companies I work for.

-I've been using GNU/Linux since December 2006 and I just love and feel at home with my [Arch Linux](http://archlinux.org) on my Notebook and [Debian GNU/Linux](http://debian.org) on the servers I manage.

-As for my hobbies, I like to take photos, really love traveling and strongly agree that it indeed broadens one's mind.
+I've been working as a Software Developer since 2008 and have experience with a variety of technologies such as PHP, .NET, Ionic Framework, Angular, Java/Spring, React, and Node.js.
+My journey with programming began as a teenager when I would hack HTML, CSS, and JavaScript to build websites.

+Throughout my career, I have worked on several software projects in various industries including fitness, video streaming and TV apps, VoIP, e-commerce, fashion, and finances.
+My work has been used by people in countries such as the USA, Brazil, and throughout Europe.

+I have been using Linux since 2006 and have a special love for Arch Linux and Debian.
+In my free time, you'll find me taking photos, playing videogames, watching series, going to the gym for boxing and weightlifting or traveling.

+Thanks for visiting my website, and I hope you enjoy exploring the content here!

 ## Professional